|Title:||Improving Reading and Mathematics Outcomes for Students with Learning Disabilities: Next Generation Intensive Interventions|

 Efficacy Studies (Years 4–5)

-Key Personnel: Vanderbilt University: Douglas Fuchs, Lynn Fuchs, Donald Compton, Mark Lipsey, Kris Preacher, and Melanie Schuele
+Key Personnel: Vanderbilt University: Douglas Fuchs, Lynn Fuchs, Don Compton, Mark Lipsey, Kris Preacher, Melanie Schuele

 IES Program Contact: